Great Yarmouth Pleasure Beach: History

 Albert Botton died in 1975 and management of the park passed to Jimmy Jones, who had married Albert and his wife Lottie's daughter, Jane Botton.
 Jimmy Jones was managing director throughout the rest of the 1970s and 1980s.
 In 1982, the pop group Madness recorded scenes for their music video for their song "House of Fun" at Pleasure Beach.
 In 1992 the various Botton Brothers companies were amalgamated into one company called Pleasure & Leisure Corporation PLC and freehold of the Pleasure Beach site was purchased at the end of 1993.
 At this time, Jimmy Jones ceded the role of managing director to his son Albert Jones.
 The Pleasure Beach Gardens opened in 1996.
 The Gardens are advertised as a place to relax away from the noise and excitement of the main park.
-The Gardens include Sara's Tearooms, a themed miniature golf course, refreshment kiosk, junior go karts, Jurassic Gardens and an Upside Down House.
+The Gardens include Sara's Tearooms, a themed miniature golf course, refreshment kiosk, junior go-karts, Jurassic Gardens and an Upside Down House.

 Current operation

 Pleasure & Leisure Corporation PLC were one of two applicants to reach the final stage in bidding for the large casino licence which was granted to Great Yarmouth Borough Council in 2007.
 The proposal for a complex called 'The Edge', to comprise a cinema, bowling alley, Premier Inn hotel and Beefeater restaurant, to be built on land south of the Pleasure Beach site, was accepted.
 However, the project was beset by various delays and ultimately significantly scaled back to remove the casino.
-An 81 bedroom Premier Inn hotel and a Beefeater restaurant, along with a new car park, opened in June 2019.
+An 81-bedroom Premier Inn hotel and a Beefeater restaurant, along with a new car park, opened in June 2019.

 The company operating Pleasure Beach became a limited company in 2020.
 Managing director Albert Jones is assisted by his sons Jamie and Aaron Jones, who are also directors, and the third generation of Jones's to operate the park.
 Pleasure Beach continued operating during 2020 and 2021, despite concerns for closure due to the impact of the COVID-19 pandemic on tourism.
 New events, such as Coaster Cabana and Fairground Frights have proven popular and won awards.
-New rides are regularly added, including two new rides for 2022.